 However, a robot is designed to cut a small volume of grass per mowing session using tiny blades.
 This ensures the mower moves slowly and leaves little grass clipping that does not require picking—making them energy effective as well as providing your lawn with natural fertilizers.

 The software that runs a robot lawn mower ensures the mowing session is random and that every inch of the lawn is attended.
 Frequent cuts ensure that you don’t have dense grass cuttings, and your yard will always look freshly cut.
-However, manufacturer of robot mowers will fit either of these two cutting blades:

 The Charging System